fillefrans/pi/README.md

 * Don't use Node.js.
 * Don't use MongoDB.
 * No REST servers, please.
 (Unless you create a REST interface accessible over the session WebSocket)
-* No Java.
-* No application that runs in a VM, including Haskell, Erlang, Node.js, &c
+* No server application that runs in a VM, including Java, Node.js, Erlang, &c
-* There will not be a Windows version of the server software
+* There will not be a Windows version of the server

 #Documentation